csothen/kognit/README.md

 # Kognit

-Kognit is a tool developed for the sake of self development regarding file compression and the Go programming languuage.
+Kognit is a tool developed for the sake of self development regarding file compression and the Go programming language.

 ## Features